 There are also over 20 rock bands in the school.

 Pupils are encouraged to take part in performances regularly.
-Throughout the school year there are a number of formal events such as Prize Day, Founders Day and two traditional Carol Services featuring the choir and orchestra.
-There are also department concerts, and less formal events such as Christmas, Spring and Summer Music Department concerts, rock nights, theme nights (60’s, 70’s and 80’s nights), ceilidhs, and talent shows.
-The Samba band and Big band receive regular bookings for local events, Christmas Light Ceremonies, Carnivals and other performance opportunities.
-This year there will also be House activities which will be run by the Music Department where pupils can earn points for their Houses.
+Throughout the school year there are a number of formal events such as Prize Day, Founders Day and a traditional Carol Service featuring the choir and members of the GCSE and A-Level classes.
+There are also department concerts, and less formal events such as Christmas, Spring and Summer Music Department concerts, rock nights.
+The Samba band receive regular bookings for local events, Christmas Light Ceremonies, Carnivals and other performance opportunities.
+There have been Music House activities, run by the Music Department, where pupils can earn points for their Houses.
 Our first House Choir competition took place in April 2017 where each house sang the same song with their own take on the arrangement.
 The winning house that year was Kestrel.
-The competition will continue in 2019.

 A number of pupils are involved in music activities in the wider community such as Cumbria Youth Orchestra, Cumbria Youth Choir, Scottish Children’s Orchestra, Royal Conservatoire of Scotland Junior School, National Youth Wind Orchestra, The Border Concert Band, Carlisle Cathedral Choir, The City of Carlisle Orchestra, The English Schools Orchestra and various Amateur Musical Societies.